Guide To Camping on BLM Land + How to Camp for Free

 Primitive camping view from inside the tent.

 BLM calls this dispersed camping.
-The National Park Service calls this primitive camping.

 You have to bring all your creature comforts with you, including food, water, shelter, batteries, a first aid kit, etc.

 Everything you are reading about is why it is super important to know the backcountry rules before going camping on BLM land.
-You really get into the wild (just how we like it!).
+You really get into the wild (just how we like it).

 How to Camp for Free on BLM Land